Che Guevara: Early political office

-Upon Guevara's return to Cuba in September 1959, it became evident that Castro now had more political power.
-The government had begun land seizures in accordance with the agrarian reform law, but was hedging on compensation offers to landowners, instead offering low-interest "bonds", a step which put the United States on alert.
-At this point the affected wealthy cattlemen of Camagüey mounted a campaign against the land redistributions and enlisted the newly disaffected rebel leader Huber Matos, who along with the anti-communist wing of the 26 July Movement, joined them in denouncing "communist encroachment".
-During this time Dominican dictator Rafael Trujillo was offering assistance to the "Anti-Communist Legion of the Caribbean" which was training in the Dominican Republic.
-This multi-national force, composed mostly of Spaniards and Cubans, but also of Croatians, Germans, Greeks, and right-wing mercenaries, was plotting to topple Castro's new regime.
+Upon Guevara's return to Cuba in September 1959, it became evident Castro had more political power.
+The government had begun land seizures in accordance with the agrarian reform law, but was hedging on compensation offers to landowners, instead offering low-interest "bonds", a step which put the US on alert.
+The affected wealthy cattlemen of Camagüey mounted a campaign against the land redistributions and enlisted the newly disaffected rebel leader Huber Matos, who along with the anti-communist wing of the 26 July Movement, joined them in denouncing "communist encroachment".
+Dominican dictator Rafael Trujillo was offering assistance to the "Anti-Communist Legion of the Caribbean" which was training in the Dominican Republic.
+This multi-national force, composed mostly of Spaniards and Cubans, but also Croatians, Germans, Greeks, and right-wing mercenaries, was plotting to topple Castro's regime.

-At this stage, Guevara acquired the additional position of Minister of Finance, as well as President of the National Bank.
-These appointments, combined with his existing position as Minister of Industries, placed Guevara at the zenith of his power, as the "virtual czar" of the Cuban economy.
-As a consequence of his position at the head of the central bank, it became Guevara's duty to sign the Cuban currency, which per custom bore his signature.
-Instead of using his full name, he signed the bills solely "Che".
-It was through this symbolic act, which horrified many in the Cuban financial sector, that Guevara signaled his distaste for money and the class distinctions it brought about.
-Guevara's long time friend Ricardo Rojo later remarked that "the day he signed Che on the bills, (he) literally knocked the props from under the widespread belief that money was sacred."
+Guevara acquired the additional position of Finance Minister, as well as President of the National Bank.
+These appointments, combined with his existing position as Minister of Industries, placed Guevara at the zenith of his power, as "virtual czar" of the economy.
+As a consequence of heading the central bank, it became Guevara's duty to sign the currency, which per custom bore his signature.
+He signed the bills solely "Che".
+It was through this symbolic act, which horrified many in the financial sector, that Guevara signaled his distaste for money and the class distinctions it brought about.
+Guevara's long time friend Ricardo Rojo remarked that "the day he signed Che on the bills, (he) literally knocked the props from under the widespread belief that money was sacred."